rinchhen012/Namaste-Point-Card/functions/README.md

 ### User Functions

-- **validateOnlineCode** - Validates an online order code and awards points to the user
+- **validateOnlineOrderCode** - Validates an online order code and awards points to the user
 - **checkInAtStore** - Validates a user's geolocation for in-store check-in and awards points

 ### Admin Functions